ExtendedXmlSerializer/home/README.md

 **I would like a legacy feature that is not currently supported with ExtendedXMLSerializer.
 Can I submit a PR for this feature?**

-Yes. :)  We will certainly accept any PRs for our project, having to do with implementing missing legacy functionality and otherwise.
+Yes. :)  We certainly welcome any PRs for our project, having to do with implementing missing legacy functionality and otherwise.
 Feel free to fire one up and we will meet you there. 👍

 Information
 ===========